hartwigmedical/actin/algo/README.md

 ##### General utility rules
 Rule | When does a patient pass evaluation? | Note
 ---|---|---
-WARN_ALWAYS | Always returns PASS_BUT_WARN | This is meant to be used for rules that are mandatory to be evaluated by a human.
+WARN_ALWAYS | Never, always returns PASS_BUT_WARN | This rule is meant to be used for criteria that currently always need to be manually evaluated

 ##### Rules related to general patient characteristics